lmilne360/pinterest/README.md

 This project was created to display a basic infinite scrolling capability.

+It uses a custom scroller component to track user's scroll position on the page.

+Upon reaching the end of the page, it emits an event alerting the parent component.

+The method binded to the event will then execute, in the case of this app, the `loadPins()` method

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.

 ## Installing dependencies